 —Staff writer Noah F. Houghton can be reached at firstname.lastname@example.org.

-REV. A. H. SMITH ON CHINARev.
-Arthur Henderson Smith, D.D., LL.D., of Tientsin, China, will give the first of a course of six lectures entitled
+PRESENT CRISIS IN CHINARev.
+A. H. Smith, D.D., LL.D., of Tientsin, China, will give the third of a course of six lectures on